 A website’s “front end” and “back end” overlap so much, sometimes it’s hard to tell which is which.
-To make matters worse, there are tons of different spellings (front end, frontend, front-end, etc), and each one has a slightly different meaning.
+And when you try to search it, the internet has multiple different spellings, all with slightly different meanings.

-This post is here to clear things up.
+As experts in both, Fyresite is here to clear things up.
 We’ll walk you through both sides of the website and all the variations of those labels.
-Then, we’ll discuss how front-end and back-end development differ.
-By the end, you should have a solid idea of which term is which.
+Then, we’ll discuss how front-end and back-end development differ, and why they’re both important.

 The “correct” spelling

-Our content editor + linguist wanted to clarify that from a technical, scientific standpoint, all three of the spellings are correct (in the same sense that octopi, octopuses, and octopods are all technically correct).
-However, clarity is more important than technicalities, so businesses should stick the below rule:
+Here’s the thing; all three of the spellings are correct (in the same sense that octopi, octopuses, and octopods are all technically correct).
+However, consistency is more important than technicalities, so businesses should stick the below rule:

 Use “front end” for nouns and “front-end” for adjectives.